Alnihwi/GCI_World_2026/README.md

 ---

 ## 📌 About the Program
-GCI World is a learning program focused on developing practical skills in Python, data science, and machine learning and practical knowledge in modern technologies such as Artificial Intelligence and online tools.
+GCI World is a learning program focused on developing practical skills in Python, data science, machine learning and practical knowledge in modern technologies such as Artificial Intelligence and online tools.

 ---